SkoolNotes/Taproot/2020HIST201/KBe20hist201Unit1Essay.md

 	- "Merchants ant entrepreneurs (nearly all of whom were foreigners), who earlier had been encouraged, now found themselves subject to unpredictable taxes and outright seizures of property" (Kennedy 12)
 	- "The mandarins [had] a suspicion of trader" (Kennedy 8)
 	- "[The mandarins] dislike of commerce and private capital [...]"
 (Kennedy 8)

+## Body 1 (choice B)
+### Topic
+Both the Ming and Ottoman empires were technologically and militarily weakened by their faltering economies

 ## Body 2
 ### Topic